SatishNaidi/CF-Kinesis-Data-Firehose/README.md

 **Prerequisites**
 - Download the [TransformSourceRecordswithAWSLambda.zip](https://github.com/SatishNaidi/CF-Kinesis-Data-Firehose/blob/master/TransformSourceRecordswithAWSLambda.zip "TransformSourceRecordswithAWSLambda.zip") from this repository to local machine
 - Create a S3 Bucket by using either AWS Console or following command, make sure the bucket name is unique.
 `aws s3 mb s3://<bucket-name>`
-- Upload the previously dowloaded file to s3 bucket using console or using following command `aws s3 cp <absolutepath>/TransformSourceRecordswithAWSLambda.zip s3://<bucket-name>`
+- Upload the previously dowloaded file to s3 bucket using console or using following command.
+`aws s3 cp <absolutepath>/TransformSourceRecordswithAWSLambda.zip s3://<bucket-name>`